ShortlistShortlistedRemoved from shortlist 142

 Outlets

-Additionally, it features 2 DC outlets: there's two 5V USB ports with which charging of electronics like mobile phones and tablets is made convenient.
+Furthermore, it has 2 DC outlets: there's two 5V USB ports perfect for conveniently charging mobile phones, tablets, and other electronic devices.

 Portability